This Southern Sweet Tea recipe is smooth, sweet, and delicious! It includes tried-and-true tips for how to make sweet tea that everyone loves!

-- Fill a tea kettle or small sauce pan with water and place over medium-high heat until it reaches a boiling point.
-Remove from heat and add tea bags.
-Allow to steep for about 5 minutes.
+- Bring 1 quart of water to boil in a medium saucepan or tea kettle set over medium heat.
+Remove from the heat and add the tea bags.
+Allow to steep for about 15 minutes.
 Do not allow the tea to become cold.

-- In a gallon pitcher, add sugar and cover with hot water until the sugar has completely dissolved.
-Pour in the brewed tea, being careful not to drop in tea bags.
+- In a gallon pitcher, add the sugar and pour in about 1/2 of the warm tea.
+Stir to dissolve the sugar.
+Pour in the remainder of the brewed tea, being careful not to drop in tea bags.

 - Fill the pitcher with cold water and serve over ice.
 Great with a wedge of lemon, lime, orange or a sprig of mint.